-Born in Okinawa, Japan, Ethan Jerome is a PhD candidate in cultural anthropology at the University of Arkansas and conducted his PhD fieldwork in Palestine.
-He obtained his Bachelor's degree in history and secondary education from Spring Arbor University and his Master’s degree in Arab studies from Georgetown University.
-For seven years, he taught undergraduate courses including introduction to anthropology, history and politics of the Middle East, Arab-Israeli conflict and popular culture and media in the Middle East.
+Born in Okinawa, Japan, Ethan Jerome received his Ph.D. in anthropology from the University of Arkansas in 2018 and conducted his Ph.D. fieldwork in Palestine.
+He obtained his bachelor's degree in history and secondary education from Spring Arbor University and his master’s degree in Arab studies from Georgetown University.
+For seven years, he taught undergraduate courses including introduction to Cultural Anthropology, History and Politics of the Middle East, Arab-Israeli Conflict and Popular Culture and Media in the Middle East.
 He was a Fulbright researcher in Syria, and studied Arabic in Oman, Palestine, Jordan and Egypt.

 Dr. Jerome joined King’s Academy in 2017 as a faculty member in the Department of History and Social Studies.